-Prior to the celebration of St. Patrick's Day, J. Todd Barlow, MS, CAADC and Director of Addiction Services for New Vitae The Mitchell Clinic, interviewed a person in recovery regarding the stressors associated with maintaining sobriety during holiday celebrations:
+Prior to the celebration of St. Patrick’s Day, J. Todd Barlow, MS, CAADC and Director of Addiction Services for New Vitae The Mitchell Clinic, interviewed a person in recovery regarding the stressors associated with maintaining a sober holiday celebration:

 The top five most popular drinking days are:

 3. Fourth of July